What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Autocratic Leaderships Often Develop Work Stress In Subordinates

-What happens is when leaders are pressured to perform or deliver in a very short given time, they tend to adopt the autocratic approach.
+When leaders are pressured to perform or deliver quickly, they tend to adopt the autocratic approach.

 This situation often leads to a work-stress environment with their employees or substitutes.